-RECORDING WEEK: When you think of great acoustic sounds, you imagine big-ticket microphones, preamps and the like.
+RECORDING WEEK: When you think of great acoustic guitar sounds, you imagine big-ticket microphones, preamps and the like.
 Having these things at your disposal is useful, but it’s not vital.
 Some of the most crucial ingredients for getting a solid acoustic guitar recording start before you touch a mic.

 It starts with a well set-up acoustic with fresh, stable strings, and continues with the right environment and knowing your parts, until, finally, you’re ready to record.